lirunpeng2015/IterativeClosestPoint/README.md

 4. icp_many_point_clouds.py: performs ICP with all files inside a subfolder of 'lidar-scans'. change line 6 to look at different groups of scans.

 The following files are ROS2 nodes inside the 'ros2-nodes' subfolder
-1. final-ros2-node.py: performs ICP for a stream of point clouds.
-To view: open rviz2, add a pointcloud2 stream to rviz, select the /scan
+1. ros2_w_occupancy_grid.py: performs ICP for a stream of point clouds and publishes an occupancy grid.
-2.
+  To view: run the rplidar package for the C1.
+Close rviz2.
+In another terminal run the node.
+Open rviz2 in another terminal.
+Add a display for a map and change the topic to 'occupancy_grid'.
+Update topic should automatically get set to 'occupancy_grid_update'.
+Change it if not.

+The rest of the ros2 nodes all have problems and are left for documentation purposes.